Menu

 Different Sects of Sadhus at the Kumbh Mela

-Different types of sadhus will come to the places where Kumbh Mela took place.
+Different types of sadhus will come to the places where the Kumbh Mela takes place.
 At Kumbh Mela events you can see and listen to different types of sadhus.
 On Shahi Snan day number of sadhus will attend the ritual river baths.
 Simply, their presence in the fair enlightens the spirituality and harmony.
 Have a look at the different sects of sadhus in Kumbh Mela.

 1. Nagas